 Once the darlings of global investors and seen as the cornerstone of many investors' portfolios, China's tech champions have fallen hard.
 They represent a classic case of concentration risk given how widely they were held, and the unpredictability of their fall, which is resulting less from fundamentals and more from unprecedented shifts in regulatory focus.
-Enough has been written on this space that there is echelons highlights the risk of unexpected regulatory shifts, especially when those shifts fundamentally alter the companies' trajectories as is the case with Alibaba, Tencent and other largecap Chinese internet players.
+Enough has been written on this space that there is little remaining that needs to be said.
+Their fall from the upper echelons highlights the risk of unexpected regulatory shifts, especially when those shifts fundamentally alter the companies' trajectories as is the case with Alibaba, Tencent and other large-cap Chinese internet players.